Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

-Its digital advertising platform has turned out to be the third biggest in the U.S. This shows that Amazon’s ad momentum will tremendously growth this year.
+Its digital advertising platform has turned out to be the third biggest in the U.S. This shows that Amazon’s ad momentum will tremendously grow this year.

-Ever wondered what Amazon marketing strategies are?
-And how it manages to pull off so effectively that it beats its own record year after year?
+Ever wondered what Amazon’s marketing strategies are?
+And how does it manage to pull off so effectively that it beats its record year after year?

 Amazon divides its market based on

 When it comes to psychographics, they influence and target every customer individually.
 They analyze their shopping preferences, buying behavior, and further, try to convert one-time visitors into regular, high-value, and long-term customers.

 Besides publicizing its broad product range, Amazon also utilizes this data to focus on single customers, demographics, and geographies.
 Undeniably, this marketing strategy has turned out to be extremely successful for them and no wonder, they are at No #1.

 Their targeted social media ads, Google Ads, and well-publicized sales together have played a key role in turning Amazon what it is today.

 To retain its customers, Amazon ensures that they give the quickest delivery possible.
 With 55+ fulfillment centers, they are taking their marketing strategies to a whole new level.